epicallan/bot/README.md

 ### Note

-This repo composed of a messenger API and a bot application using it in the app folder. once I have got the API finished to my satisfaction.
+This repo is composed of a messenger API and a bot application using it in the app folder. once I have got the API finished to my satisfaction.
 I will put the API module in a separate repo.